 i International carriage

-Turkey has ratified the 1999 Montreal Convention for Unification of Certain Rules for International Carriage by Air, and the Convention became effective in March 2011.
+Turkey has ratified the 1999 Montreal Convention for Unification of Certain Rules for International Carriage by Air and it became effective in March 2011.
 As mentioned above, the Convention is deemed a part of national legislation and, as such, is applicable to international carriages as defined by the Convention.
 Previously, Turkey was a party to the 1929 Warsaw Convention as amended by the Hague Protocol and the Montreal Protocol No. IV.

 ii Internal and other non-convention carriage

 Liability of the carrier in domestic or non-convention carriages is subject to the Civil Aviation Act.